 San Diego is by far one of the best places to rent and ride a Onewheel in the USA.
 With hundreds of miles of coastline to explore, bike paths galore, and year-round perfect weather, San Diego has it all, and there’s no better way to explore it than on a Onewheel electric hoverboard.

-In this guide, I’ll go over the best model to rent between the Onewheel XR or Pint and the learning curve if you’ve never been on one before.
+In this guide, I’ll go over the best model to rent between the Onewheel XR or Pint ( we now also offer GT and Pint X models) and the learning curve if you’ve never been on one before.
 I’ll also go over the rental process, best places to ride around town, and the rules and regulations for riding in San Diego.
 Lets get to it!